wowsims/tbc/README.md

 Don't forget to write unit tests!

 # Implement the UI
 If you've made it this far, you're almost there!
-The UI is very generalized and it doesn't take much work to build an entire sim UI using our template.
-TODO
+The UI is very generalized and it doesn't take much work to build an entire sim UI using our templating system.
+To use it:
+  - Create a directory 'ui/$SPEC'.
+So if your Spec enum value was named, 'elemental_shaman', create a directory, 'ui/elemental_shaman'.
+  - This directory must contain a file, 'index.ts'.
+  - This directory must contain a file, 'index.scss'.

+No .html is needed, it will be generated based on `ui/index_template.html` and the `$SPEC` name.

+Steps for building a new UI:
+  - Modify `ui/core/proto_utils/utils.ts` to include boilerplate for your `$SPEC` name.
+  - If it doesn't already exist, create a Talents picker at `ui/core/talents/YOUR_CLASS.ts` for your class.
+This part can be annoying but it isn't difficult.
+    - When filling out the `spellIds` field, note that talent levels will sometimes (but not always) have incremental spell IDs.
+When `spellIds.length < maxPoints` the code will assume the remaining IDs are incremental from the last one, so only fill as many as necessary.
+    - Note that the `fieldName` field must match a field name on the talents proto message you defined in `proto/YOUR_CLASS.proto`.
+This maps the talents onto the proto for making sim requests.
+    - When the new talents are done, update `ui/core/talents/factory.ts` to map the spec enum onto the talents picker.
+  - Configure the UI by writing `ui/$SPEC/index.ts` and `ui/$SPEC/index.scss`.
+Start by copying from another spec's code, and change the configuration as needed.
+  - Finally, add a rule to the `makefile` for the new sim site.
+Just copy from the other site rules already there and change the `$SPEC` names.

+When you're ready to try out the site, run `make host` and navigate to `http://localhost:8080/tbc/$SPEC`.

 # Deployment
 Thanks to the workflow defined in `.github/workflows/deploy.yml`, pushes to `master` automatically build and deploy a new site so there's nothing to do here.
 Sit back and appreciate your new sim!